Palestinian prime minister submits government's resignation, a move that could open door to reforms | Politics

 - Israel

-Palestinian Prime Minister Mohammed Shtayyeh says his government is resigning, in a move that could open the door to US-backed reforms in the Palestinian Authority.
+Palestinian Prime Minister Mohammed Shtayyeh said on Monday his government is resigning, in a move that could open the door to US-backed reforms in the Palestinian Authority.

-President Mahmoud Abbas must still decide whether he accepts Shtayyeh and his government's resignation, tendered Monday.
+President Mahmoud Abbas must still decide whether he accepts Shtayyeh and his government's resignation.
 But the move signals a willingness by the Western-backed Palestinian leadership to accept shake-up that might usher in reforms seen as necessary to revitalize the Palestinian Authority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)